-Year 9 projects are designed to assist in the developing of students’ practical skills, building on what they have learned in Yr7 and 8, and providing the opportunities to work with a wide range of media, materials and using a variety of processes and techniques.
-Students explore the 4 discipline areas following 4 different schemes of work: ‘Sweet Tooth’ (Fine Art), ‘Logo Maker’ (Graphic Communication), ‘Exploring Colour’ (Photography) and ‘Cells’ (Textile Design).
+Year 10 projects are designed to assist in the developing of students’ practical skills, building on what they have learned in Yr7, 8 and 9, and providing the opportunities to work with a wide range of media, materials and using a variety of processes and techniques.
+Students choose to explore the 1 of the following discipline areas following different schemes of work: ‘Our world is transforming’ (Fine Art), ‘Our world is evolving’ (Graphic Communication), ‘Our world in colour’ (Photography) and ‘Our world under the microscope’ (Textile Design).

-This preliminary introduction to each of the 4 discipline areas is supportive of the Year 10 project (The Elements: Earth, Fire, Air and Water), when students select their discipline of choice for the remainder of the course.
+Following this introductory project of their chosen discipline area, students the develop their skills and ideas further in the second project in Yr10/11 (Fine Art; Expression, Photography; Collection, Graphic Communication; Evolution, Textile Design; Construction).
 Within the Yr10/11 project, students begin to apply their developing skills and learn how to construct an extended investigation leading to personal outcomes in a project devised specifically for their chosen specialist area.
 Year 11 is split into two parts; in the first half students will complete the extended project started in Year 10) and then at the start of January they will embark upon the preparation for their final Externally Set Assignment (exam).

 The Enriched Curriculum